Cat scratching on a sisal scratching post that's positioned in front of a sofa

 In this article, you'll find everything you need to know about cat scratching, why cats do it, and how to deal with it.
 Here is what we'll cover:

-Are scratching posts good for cats?
+Are scratching posts good for my feline friend?

-What is sisal rope and is it safe for cats?
+What is sisal rope, and is it safe for cats?

-Do cats like to scratch wood?
+Do kitties like scratch wood?

 What is the difference between jute and sisal?

-Do cats prefer horizontal or vertical scratching?
+Do cats prefer horizontal or vertical scratchers?

 Should I declaw my cat?

-An indoor cat scratching a stool, which has been ripped off from scratchingYes, cats need to scratch.
-For cats, scratching is a way to mark territory, remove the dead layer of their claws, stretch, work off energy or fight boredom.
-Scratching is a normal behavior grounded in feline instincts, not in a cat’s desire for revenge.
+For cats, scratching is a natural behavior, just like breathing and purring, and it is a way to mark territory, remove the dead layer of their claws, stretch, work off energy, or fight boredom.
+It is a normal behavior grounded in felines' instincts, not their desire for revenge.
+Here are the main reasons cats do it:

 Scratching keeps claws in shape

-In the wild, cats need sharp claws to climb, hunt and protect themselves, so scratching is a hardwired behavior that keeps those claws in shape.
+In the wild, cats need sharp claws to climb, hunt, and protect themselves, so scratching is a hardwired behavior that keeps those claws in shape.
 Just like our fingernails, cat claws grow regularly and need care.

-However, claws don’t get trimmed at the end but instead, they peel off in layers like an onion.
+However, claws don’t get trimmed at the end instead, they peel off in layers like an onion.
 Scratching is the process that speeds up that peeling and helps remove the outer part of the nail, which keeps the claws healthy.

 Scratching is a way for cats to mark their territory